jicodes/go-grpc/README.md

-# gRPC serive in Go
+# gRPC service in Go

 Install protobuf using brew